Lodi Dog Bite Lawyer

 A dog bite lawsuit is a civil lawsuit.
 Unlike in a criminal lawsuit where a defendant is prosecuted by the state and criminal penalties may be levied, a defendant in a civil lawsuit is subject to litigation brought by the injured victim and would be required to pay money damages to the plaintiff.

 In California, these damages are generally designed both to compensate victims for their injuries and to deter future misconduct.
 The most commonly sought damages in dog-bite lawsuits are:

 - Payment of Medical Bills: California law allows victims to seek compensation from owners of vicious dogs for any ambulance costs, surgical procedures, hospital care, and recovery.

-- Lost Wages: If a victim has to miss work to recover from a dog-bite attack, any wages lost during the recovery period are compensable.
+- Lost Wages: If a victim has to miss work to recover from a dog bite attack, any wages lost during the recovery period are compensable.
 Additionally, if the attack left the victim temporarily or permanently disabled, damages for lost earning capacity may be available.

-- Pain and Suffering: Not only do dog bites hurt, survivors of attacks are often left with traumatic memories and psychological and mental conditions such as PTSD.
+- Pain and Suffering: Not only do dog bites hurt, but survivors of attacks are also often left with traumatic memories and psychological and mental conditions such as PTSD.
 This final category of damages allows recovery for those types of intangible injuries.